bensoer/terrisock/README.md

 in a clean and simple object-oriented fashion.
 Network programming has never been so easy!

 #Development Notes
-_Dec 15/2015_ - Currently the project is in massive development and is not functional _Apr 26/2016_ - The project is still in large development stages.
+_Dec 15/2015_ - Currently the project is in massive development and is not functional <br>
+_Apr 26/2016_ - The project is still in large development stages.
 But a release with basic functionality is coming soon!

 #Setup